 The Plews & Prof’s work behind the scenes – coming soon

 The Plews and Prof are passionate about helping triathletes of all levels, not just pros.
 “We’re interested in people who want to be everything; a great CEO, a great Mum and someone who kicks a** in triathlon.
 Most of these athletes are desperate for that Kona slot,” said Plews.

 Well, if anyone can get someone to Kona, it’s these guys, who measure every metric involved in your training, then devise a plan to make you better.
 But as most coaches know, this process takes valuable time and includes devising a plan appropriate to the athlete’s fitness level in swim, bike and run, and then adjusting the plan based on session performance and life’s challenges.
 Fortunately, solutions through technology are at our doorstep, with these two working with a number of developers to us bring everyone solutions.
 “We’re really excited about what we’re building.
 We can’t say much more at this stage, but what we can say is that we’re building something that’s going to be helpful to athletes and coaches alike.
-If you’re keen to learn more and to be first to get your hands on something that is going to help you be at your best, both from a performance, health and longevity standpoint, be sure to sign up with us and following us on Twitter and Facebook.
+If you’re keen to learn more and to be first to get your hands on something that is going to help you be at your best, both from a performance, health and longevity standpoint.

 With an already impressive roster of pros and keen age groupers for 2017, we can’t wait to see how The Plews and Prof’ athletes do this year and what they have in store for us.